JohanLi1990/SpringBootStudy/README.md

 note the JDBC is in memory JDBC.

 Flag model as JPA persistent, @Engtity

-> we can use annotations to create table in the database straightaway (via hibernate)
++ we can use annotations to create table in the database straightaway (via hibernate)
-> we cab do CRUD, use **crud repository** interface
++ we cab do CRUD, use **crud repository** interface

 ### how to laod data into repository (h2 JPA)

 sql data types can be defined in JPA (TEXT, VARCHAR....)

-> use sql script in resource folder to load data
++ use sql script in resource folder to load data
-> or use postConstruct to load data in @Service modules.
++ or use postConstruct to load data in @Service modules.

 ### The common way to load data inside JPA

-> define entity
++ define entity
-> define id, generated value
++ define id, generated value
-> define columns, and one to many, many to one relationships
++ define columns, and one to many, many to one relationships

 ### Hooking up to a production database

-> hooking up the url, and the password to e.g. Azure sql database
++ hooking up the url, and the password to e.g. Azure sql database

 ### The Spring Data JDBC as a lite version of JPA

-> JPA too heavy.
++ JPA too heavy.
-> so PostRepository no longer extending CRUDRepository
++ so PostRepository no longer extending CRUDRepository

 ### Spring Data NoSQL with Mango DB

-> not using h2 anymore
++ not using h2 anymore
-> spring.data.mangodb.database = spring-boot-intro
++ spring.data.mangodb.database = spring-boot-intro
-> add maven mangoDB dependency
++ add maven mangoDB dependency
-> remove jPA annotations entity..
++ remove jPA annotations entity.
-> keep the crud repositoy interface
++ keep the crud repositoy interface

 ### Spring Data Custom Query

-> look to spring data jpa [document](https://docs.spring.io/spring-data/jpa/docs/current/reference/html/#reference)
++ look to spring data jpa [document](https://docs.spring.io/spring-data/jpa/docs/current/reference/html/#reference)
-> jpa.query-methods-query-creation.
++ jpa.query-methods-query-creation.
-> you can use @Query to create queries based on HQL
++ you can use @Query to create queries based on HQL
-> you can create NativeSQL queries.
++ you can create NativeSQL queries.
-> All queries should happen inside PostRepository.
++ All queries should happen inside PostRepository.

+## 4. Spring Security

++ Spring security dependency, it will implement authorization.
++ @Configuration, @EnableGlobalMethodSecurity(securedEnable = true)
++ We can define authorization level for certain method using @Secured("ROLE.ADMIN")

+__Tips__: when in doubt, turn on debug = true in application properties, to look for dependency matches.

++ in memory authentication and database authentication
++ mysql, or azure.

+## 5. Rest APIs

++ use postman to debug
++ Spring Data + REST = HyperMedia, just use JPA and start-data-rest then you have RESTAPi right out of the box and it follows the HATEOAS principle by default.
++ Basically, you can declare all types of repository and you got different REST response back.
++ You can use projection also. create projection as a domain.
++ REST Template to return json objects.

+## 6. REST API + CRUD

++ Initial template, note that different spring parent controls version of the dependency differently, you have to stick to the version used in the example.

++ use controller to return a view.
++ Read + Create can use default repsository functions
++ Validation: using BindingResult to check for errors

+## 7. Miscellaenous

++ email notification using javaMailSender
++ Schedule task (multithread)
++ Lombok to reduce boiler plate code